SitanHuang/AncientKingdomRemake/docs/Initial Planning/game.md

 - can be split/combined/disbanded
-- attacks adjacent tiles only; if tile has no stationed troops, then just walk in; when others are below 30% in strength compared to at start of round, retreat
+- attacks adjacent tiles only; if tile has no stationed troops, then just walk in; when others are below 30% in strength compared to at start of round, retreat; tile pop takes equal damage as military casualties (until reaching 0); buildings take proportional HP damage

-- recruited only manually from provincial/national capitals
+- recruited anywhere, max once per tile
-  - starting at 150%, draws population from capital, decreases radially outward until recruit target is met (check pop first)
+  - starting at 150%, draws population from tile, decreases radially outward until recruit target is met (check pop first)
 - pop is returned on disband to provincial/national capital